DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Experimental Setup

 \subsection{Baselines}

 We evaluate our proposed framework against three key baselines representing zero-shot, state-of-the-art retrieval, and oracle-level performance.
-We note that concurrent work, CRAMF~\citep{lu2025automatedconcentualretrievalformalization}, was not publicly available for comparison at the time of our experiments.
 The \textbf{no retrieval (zero-shot)} baseline establishes a performance floor.
 The autoformalization model receives only the informal statement as input, without access to any retrieved context. \textbf{DPR (RAuto)} represents the current state-of-the-art.
 We compare our method to the dependency retrieval module from the RAutoformalizer framework~\citep{liu2025rethinking}, which is a finetuned dense passage retriever (DPR)~\citep{karpukhin2020dense}.\footnote{Model available at \url{https://huggingface.co/purewhite42/dependency_retriever_f}.} The top-5 retrieved premises are provided to the formalizer model as augmented context.
 The \textbf{oracle* (retrieval)} setting provides an \emph{approximate} upper bound for retrieval.
 The model is provided with ground-truth dependencies ($\mathcal{P}_{\mathit{oracle*}}$) for each problem, simulating a perfect retriever, as defined by~\citet{liu2025rethinking}.
 We mark this setting with an asterisk~($*$) to denote that this oracle is, in fact, imperfect.
 This is because the provided dependencies are not necessarily optimal or exhaustive for formalization and do not necessarily lead to the best autoformalization performance.
 As we discuss in \Cref{sec:result}, some of our settings actually outperform this imperfect oracle.